The Finest of Heritage Hotels in Southeast Asia

-As described by author James Murray in his 1911 ‘Handbook for Travelers in India, Burma and Ceylon’, The Strand Hotel is “the finest hostelrv East of Suez”.
+As described by author James Murray in his 1911 ‘Handbook for Travelers in India, Burma, and Ceylon’, The Strand Hotel is “the finest hostelry East of Suez”.
 This remains as one of the most superior colonial landmarks within Southeast Asia.
-In recent efforts to restore the monumental hotel in 1989, then again during 2016, the exquisite splendor of the buildings architectural past has been preserved.
-Serving as a landmark of its own in Myanmar, with its three-stories of Victorian colonnaded walkways, a trove of 19th century architecture and furnishings, The Strand Hotel is truly riddled in colonial opulence.
+In recent efforts to restore the monumental hotel in 1989, then again during 2016, the exquisite splendor of the building's architectural past has been preserved.
+Serving as a landmark of its own in Myanmar, with its three stories of Victorian colonnaded walkways, a trove of 19th-century architecture, and furnishings, The Strand Hotel is truly riddled in colonial opulence.

-Rooms at The Strand comprise of four distinct types of suites, the Superior, the Deluxe, the Executive and the Strand.
-Each room is fitted with cutting edge modernistic amenities from air-conditioning to satellite televisions, engulfed by colonial-esque high ceilings, spacious living rooms, dark teak flooring, hand-woven linen beddings, Egyptian cotton bathrobes and towels, and every other bespoke comfort you could possibly imagine.
-The Strand Hotel has a cafe and a bar, as well as a luxury-standard restaurant, not to mention a sizeable swimming pool, ideal for recuperating at after a long day of sightseeing.
+Rooms at The Strand comprise four distinct types of suites, the Superior, the Deluxe, the Executive, and the Strand.
+Each room is fitted with cutting-edge modernistic amenities from air-conditioning to satellite televisions, engulfed by colonial-Esque high ceilings, spacious living rooms, dark teak flooring, hand-woven linen beddings, Egyptian cotton bathrobes and towels, and every other bespoke comfort you could possibly imagine.
+The Strand Hotel has a cafe and a bar, as well as a luxury-standard restaurant, not to mention a sizeable swimming pool, ideal for recuperating after a long day of sightseeing.